HansPueschel/Hominin-div-time-evolution/README.md

 All these files are also available in zenodo [![DOI](https://zenodo.org/badge/335695240.svg)](https://zenodo.org/badge/latestdoi/335695240)

 To cite the paper:
-> Püschel, H.P., Bertrand, O. O’Reilly, J.E., Bobe, R. Püschel T.A.
-Divergence-time estimates for hominins provide insight into encephalization and body mass trends in human evolution. *Nature Ecology and Evolution*.https://dx.doi.org/10.1038/s41559-021-01431-1
+> Püschel, H.P., Bertrand, O., O’Reilly, J.E., Bobe, R. Püschel T.A.
+Divergence-time estimates for hominins provide insight into encephalization and body mass trends in human evolution. *Nature Ecology and Evolution*. https://dx.doi.org/10.1038/s41559-021-01431-1

 Corresponding authors: